BioLockJ-Dev-Team/sheepdog_testing_suite/README.md

 `SHEP_DATA` is used dynamicly.
 It can point to this top directory (`SHEP_DATA=$SHEP`), OR it could point to the _big_ folder (`SHEP_DATA=$SHEP/big`).
 This means that tests can be written for toy data sets, but developers can also set `SHEP_DATA=$SHEP/big` to say _"What if I had run this exact test on the full dataset?"_.

 To allow for this dynamic referencing, input files and validation files are referenced using `SHEP_DATA`, while other resources for a pipeline (ie metadata, barcodes, primers) are referenced using `SHEP`.
+Any test that is not meant to be dynamic can use the static `SHEP` variable for everything.

 Other variables that test might use are:<br>
 `BLJ` - The local copy of the BioLockJ repository